 Most businesses have taken a hit to their pockets due to the pandemic.
 With unemployment growing and “job security” being taken away, one can clearly understand why a person would be hesitant while investing a large sum into a business, but luckily, cloud kitchens have a much lesser initial investment.
 Cloud kitchens can be set up anywhere as long as there are efficient delivery services present.
 Unlike conventional restaurants, it does not require a “prime” or “grand” location to attract customers.
 Such prime locations have extremely high rent prices, making the investment much higher as compared to cloud kitchens.
 These costs also put a limit on scalability, whereas cloud kitchens place zero barriers.

-In cloud kitchens, is no requirement to come up with lavish interior designs and expensive furniture unlike traditional restaurants.
+In cloud kitchens, is no requirement to come up with lavish interior designs and expensive furniture, unlike traditional restaurants.
 It is also important to keep in mind all other costs of running a large one, such as ventilation.
 However, in cloud kitchens, the only need is to have good chefs making good food – and that’s all.
 This contributes to a great reduction in the operating cost of a cloud kitchen,.

 3) Easy Expansion & Scalability

 This year, Rebel Foods, the cloud kitchen company behind major cloud kitchens such as Faasos and Behrouz raised $50 million from Coatue, a US firm.
-This comes after last year’s funding of $125 million as the company continues to expand its business in various countries, such as Thailand, Brazil and in the Middle East.
+This comes after last year’s funding of $125 million as the company continues to expand its business in various countries, such as Thailand, Brazil and the Middle East.
 For instance, with partnership, cloud kitchens can expand into other international markets through collaboration.
 Established brands can also manage to expand easily through cloud kitchens as the cost of setting up one is drastically lower as compared to traditional restaurants.

 A cloud kitchen can easily expand into a great network of cloud kitchens operating in different areas of a particular city.
-For example, if one is placed near you in Patel Nagar in New Delhi, it will mostly serve customers within a particular defined radius.
+For example, if one is placed near you in Patel Nagar in New Delhi, it will mostly serve customers within a, particularly defined radius.
 Placing one in Tilak Nagar, keeping the lower investment in mind, would allow you to build your brand name across the city and serve a larger number of customers.
 One could even think of expanding to Chennai, and even Jakarta!

 As the pandemic changes food trends globally, cloud kitchens stay on top of all of them.